Vishesht27/Vishesht27/README.md

 - Reading & Writing📚
 - Designing

-- 🌱 I’m wearing four hats hats as a **Full Stack Developer, Competitive programmer, UI/UX Designer & Machine Learning Enthusiast**.
+- 🌱 I am a Machine Learning Enthusiast**.

-- ⚡ Fun fact **:Can code for a whole night and still crave for more in morning**
+- ⚡ Fun fact **: I can code for a whole night and still crave more in the morning**

  <img src="https://octodex.github.com/images/daftpunktocat-thomas.gif" height="80px" width="80px" align="right">